electerious/basicSlider/README.md

 <script src="dist/basicSlider.min.js"></script>
 ```

-…or skip the JS-file and use basicSlider as a module:
+…or skip the JS file and use basicSlider as a module:

 ```js
 const basicSlider = require('basicslider')